-Big, family meals.
+Big family meals.
 Tables laden with food.
 Drinks flowing.
 Money being spent.
 It’s holiday season and a time for celebrating.
 But the holidays can be a stressful time if you are on a strict budget.
 When you are living very carefully on the money that you have, extra expenses can really be a struggle.
-There are some who go all-out on Thanksgiving and don’t really care to spend extra on this once-a-year occasions but remember that if you are putting money on a credit card to pay for your expenses you will regret it later on.
+There are some who go all-out on Thanksgiving and don’t really care to spend extra on this once-a-year occasion but remember that if you are putting money on a credit card to pay for your expenses you will regret it later on.
 You don’t want to be paying for your Thanksgiving meal in February.
 You certainly don’t want to have your debit card declined as you check out at the supermarket.
 The best way to tackle the large expenses of the holiday season is to put aside money for holidays all year round.
 I have an “envelope” for holiday expenses which I try to fill every month.
 But even with saving, money is finite and holidays are expensive.
 So….

 - Serve soup.
 Starting a meal with a nice soup is a good way to fill up on something cheap and festive.
 You want your family and guests to fill up on the cheaper items first so that you can skimp on the more expensive stuff.
 Don’t get carried away and make a fancy, expensive soup with lots of ingredients!
 A simple cream of potato or zucchini soup is fitting start to an elegant meal but a very cheap and filling dish.
 Soup can also be easily frozen as leftovers (see #7).

 - Serve bread and dips.
 A yummy (homemade) bread or rolls is a good, filling way to start the meal.
 Any plain bread recipe can be elevated with the addition of some roasted garlic or herbs.
 A simple tehina or hummus dip (can be homemade) to dip the bread in will get the meal started.